rethinkdb/rethinkdb-rs/2-query-language/data-types.md

 * **Polygons** are multipoint lines denoted by a sequence of three or more points, denoted by either point objects or coordinate pairs, which do not intersect with themselves.
 The first and last coordinate pairs of a polygon are equal.

+    Polygons can also have holes in them, created when a polygon entirely enclosed by another one is "punched out" of the larger one using the `polygonSub` command.
+(This is the only way to create a polygon with a hole in it.)

 In the ReQL API documentation you'll also see a "psuedotype" called **Geometry,** which is a collective for all of the geometry data types.
 Those commands will work with points, lines and polygons.

 # Working with streams #